How Challenges Work

 The first round of judging takes place once solutions close.
 After an initial screening by Solve staff, our experts and industry leaders select finalists from all of the solutions to the challenge submitted on the platform.
-Those finalists will be invited to a live pitch event where we select our Solvers with the most promising solutions are selected to make up that year's Solver class.*
+Those finalists will be invited to a live pitch event where the most promising solutions are selected to make up that year's Solver class.*

 - SUPPORTING SOLUTIONS & PARTNERSHIPS

-Our Solvers then gain access to Solve’s community.
-The Solve staff helps match-make between Solvers and leaders from the tech industry, business, philanthropy, government, and civil society who are seeking partnerships and opportunities to implement innovative, scalable ideas.
-Partnerships between our Solvers and members will be announced at our flagship event Solve at MIT.
+Our Solver cohort then gains access to Solve’s community.
+The Solve staff helps match-make between the Solver class and leaders from the tech industry, business, philanthropy, government, and civil society who are seeking partnerships and opportunities to implement innovative, scalable ideas.
+Partnerships between our Solver class and members will be announced at our flagship event Solve at MIT.